-There are three tiers of crisis response: school site, local district and District office.
-The basic structure of the multi-disciplinary support teams on all three tiers should be similar in their composition and incorporate District staff with experience in various areas of crisis.
-Crisis response begins at the school site level; the scope, severity and impact of an incident may activate the District office, or a combination thereof (see Attachment A, Multi-Tiered Crisis Response Flow Chart).
+There are two tiers of crisis response: school site and District office.
+The basic structure of the multi-disciplinary support teams on all two tiers should be similar in their composition and incorporate District staff with experience in various areas of crisis.
+Crisis response begins at the school site level; the scope, severity and impact of an incident may activate the District office, or a combination thereof (see the Multi-Tiered Crisis Response Flow Chart below).